Click to see the Electrical systems

 STEAM V DIESEL

 Diesel engines are very much more efficient than steam engines as they are smaller and don't need huge boilers and complicated piping systems and condensers to return steam to the boilers for reuse.
-Diesel engines are also smaller for the same power output and just need fuel oil - also known as 'gas oil' ( not the same as gasoline which is the American word for petrol ), they don't need a constant supply of fresh water to turn into steam and a complicated system of burners to heat the boilers.
+Diesel engines are also smaller for the same power output and just need fuel oil - also known as 'marine gas oil' ( not the same as gasoline which is the American word for petrol ), they don't need a constant supply of fresh water to turn into steam and a complicated system of burners to heat the boilers and warm the fuel to stop it becoming too thick to pump to the burners!
 This means that as well as being cheaper to run, the engines take much less space in the ship, so for a given size, you get a lot more load carrying space.
-Diesel engines also use much less fuel as they are more efficient at turning energy from the diesel oil into motive power.
+Diesel engines also use far less fuel as they are more efficient at turning energy from the diesel oil into motive power.
 In a steam engine around half of the energy is lost up the funnel as waste heat, whereas a diesel converts around two thirds.
 This makes a diesel engine ship cheaper to run and more economic.
 There are still cases where a steam engine is more cost effective, but this is very rare and only applies to very large ships fitted with steam turbines.
 In general steam powered ships are either used because they are historic or as leisure vessels for passenger service.
 Other advantages of a diesel are that it starts immediately; a steam ship can take many hours to raise enough steam to turn the engines, the engine is much faster to respond to the controls , needs far less maintenance and does not generate huge amounts of heat inside the ship.
 The disadvantages are noise, vibration and in some cases the need to reduce the speed of the final drive as the engine turns too fast for a propeller to be efficient, although in the case of the Balmoral's original engines they turned slowly enough to coupled directly to the propeller shafts.